 The Razer Hammerhead Pro is a good app.
 Although it's simple in design, it has a 10-band graphic EQ and presets so you can tweak their sound profile.
 You can also remap their controls and activate their THX virtual surround sound feature.

 The Razer Hammerhead Pro have fair Bluetooth connectivity.
-You won't be able to pair them with more than one device at a time, and they don't support NFC pairing, which could make it easier to pair them via Bluetooth.
+You can't pair them with more than one device at a time, and they don't support NFC pairing, making it easier to pair them via Bluetooth.
 Although they have lower latency on Android, their high latency on PC and iOS may impact video streaming.
-They also have a lower latency 'Game Mode', which lowers their latency to 91ms on PC, 60ms on iOS, and 32ms on Android.
-That said, some apps compensate for latency differently, so your real-life usage may vary.
+They also have a lower latency 'Game Mode', which lowers their latency to 88 ms on PC, -72 ms on iOS, and 90 ms on Android.
+Some apps compensate for latency differently, so your real-life usage may vary.

 These headphones are Bluetooth-only, unlike the EPOS GTW 270 Hybrid Truly Wireless, which come with a USB-C dongle for low-latency audio playback and are also Bluetooth-compatible.